JerryI/TK/README.md

 This step attempts to fix phase jumps using a basic threshold filter, then allows you to manually adjust each breaking point.

 ![Phase jump detection](./imgs/tk-5.png)

+> NOTE: If possible it will show an estimated phase (pale green colored) using Kramers-Kronig relation on the background for your eyes as a guideline.
+It may deviate, since it is a very limited approximation.

 Click on the left window to enter manual mode: